dell/common-github-actions/license-checker/README.md

 Note: To run this action locally clone this repo and run main.go present inside license-checker
   1. To run in check mode : `./license-checker`
   2. To run in autofix mode : `./license-checker --auto-fix`
+  3. To run with excluded files specified : `./license-checker --exclude-files file1,file2`